cmacdonnacha/react-boilerplate/README.md

 &nbsp;

+## Updating dependencies

+`npm-check-updates` makes it easy to update your dependencies.
+All you have to do is run the following:

+1. `npm install -g npm-check-updates`
+2. `npm cu` which displays the outdated dependencies.
+3. `npm install` which will then install the new versions for you.

+&nbsp;

 ## Clean git history

 When cloning this repository you will get all of it's git history.
 If you would like to start fresh please do the following: